Chathurangapara View Point is located in the Idukki district of Kerala by the border of Kerala and Tamil Nadu.

 Hill View Park at Idukki

 Spread across many acres, the Hill View Park is maintained by the tourism department of Kerala.
-Hill View Park is about 350 feet above dam level and provides a gorgeous view of the Idukki and Cheruthoni dams.
+Hill View Park is about 350 feet above the dam level and provides a gorgeous view of the Idukki and Cheruthoni dams.

-It is suggested that you visit this place during noon.
+It is suggested that you visit this place at noon.
 You will be able to witness the lush greenery and the beautiful arch structure.

 The entry fee is Rs.20 for adults and an additional Rs.
 50 need to be paid for cameras.
 Take one binocular with you to see the distant scenery from the park and also the elephants in the nearby forest.
-Enjoy both the beautiful architectures alongside the enormous Periyar river.
+Enjoy both the beautiful architecture alongside the enormous Periyar river.

-Kerala, known as God’s own country, guarded by Western Ghats at one side and the Arabian Sea on the other side is very rich in its flora and fauna.
+Kerala, known as God’s own country, is guarded by the Western Ghats on one side and the Arabian Sea on the other side is very rich in its flora and fauna.
 The land of beauty and wonders has got to be on your bucket list.

 Travel Tips for a First Time Visitor to Chathurangapara View Point & Kerala

 People travel Kerala throughout the year but I would recommend visiting the Chathurangapara view point during monsoons.
 Monsoon makes it heavenly with Mother nature ostentatiously rich in greenery.

 Carry good quality raincoats, umbrellas and an extra pair of clothes for the trip as it would be raining mostly up in the hills.
 One can get pretty affordable hotels near Idukki town or Devikulam (Rs.
 500 to 600 per person).

 We preferred the OYO rooms for our stay.
 Try not to travel at night as rain makes it harsh for driving.
 Try out some delicious Kerala food like Puttu and Kadala curry, Appam with Stew, Idiyappam with Egg Curry, Kerala Fish and authentic Kerala thali and more.

 Carry a binocular and a good camera to watch some distant wild species and capture some beautiful photographs to relive the memories later.